- 2020/01/29 New project: new industrial building for XNRGY Climate Systems in Saint-Hubert

 A non-descript building once occupied the block on Atwater between Tupper and Dorchester Boulevard.
 Solid, cubic and windowless, it was a data centre for a bank credit card company.
 Anyone passing by would have had a very hard time imagining the building that stands there now, with its impressive glass façade, loft-style open-ceiling concept and open-air terrace on the roof.

 “This complex project entailed a major transformation that had to be done with minimal disruptions in a residential area,” stated Alain Lévy, Project Director.
 “As the work progressed there were structural challenges to be dealt with.”
-The restructuring of the seven-storey, 175,500 ft2 building involved demolishing structural slabs within the building, cutting floor-to-ceiling windows into the building envelope and then redesigning it to meet the highest technological standards In fact, it is LEED v4 Silver certified.
+The restructuring of the seven-storey, 175,500 ft2 building involved demolishing structural slabs within the building, cutting floor-to-ceiling windows into the building envelope and then redesigning it to meet the highest technological standards In fact, it is LEED v4 Gold certified.

 A challenging commitment